WeblateOrg/weblate/docs/management.rst

 .. django-admin:: pushgit

-Pushes commited changes to upstream Git repository.
+Pushes committed changes to upstream Git repository.
 With ``--force-commit`` it also commits any pending changes.

 You can either define which project or subproject to update (eg.